kai-chu/kai-chu.github.io/_posts/2019-10-17-concepts-before-starting-to-use-reactjs.markdown

 All of above is what we can imagine before going into real Reactjs implementation.

 ------
-In practice, react did similar implementation.
-It has an render engine which is called `ReactDOM.render` to render a component into html dom, React introduces (element)[https://reactjs.org/docs/rendering-elements.html] concept which is similar as html tags.
+In practice, React does similar implementation.
+It has a render engine `ReactDOM.render` to render a component into html dom structure.
+React introduces (element)[https://reactjs.org/docs/rendering-elements.html] concept which is similar as html tags.
 The (component)[https://reactjs.org/docs/components-and-props.html] specification is as following
 ```
 // Definition function
 function Welcome(props) {